 Bonds help steady the ship during troubling times like these.
 Investors with a balanced portfolio have the flexibility to sell off some of their bond holdings and buy more stocks to bring their target asset allocation back into line.
 If you’re 100% invested in equities, you have no such recourse.

 A robo advisor can help you choose a portfolio that’s best suited to your risk tolerance and match you with the right portfolio for your needs.
 For a comprehensive comparison, read our Complete Guide to the Best Robo Advisors in Canada, but Wealthsimple is a good choice for its competitive fees and adjustable risk levels and advice from expert advisers about which risk level is right for you.
 If that’s not enticing enough, Wealthsimple is offering an exclusive welcome offer for Young and Thrifty readers.
-Open and fund a new Wealthsimple Invest account with $1000 within 45 days, and you’ll get a $75 cash bonus deposited into your account.
+Open and fund your first Wealthsimple Invest account with $1,000, and you’ll get a $100 cash bonus deposited into your account.
 That alone is a reason to sign up!

 Consider Your Age and Stage